m50d/m50d.github.com/_posts/2016-09-14-newer-models.md

 I think I would've preferred a beach episode.

 The romance in *Gundam Seed* is strangely bloodless throughout; even when explicitly sleeping together, Kira and Flay feel curiously uninvolved.
-But it's worst of all with Cagalli; Kira has some half-baked inclination to protect her,
+But it's worst with Cagalli; Kira has some barely-sketched half-baked inclination to protect her, and the series seems to think that constitutes a relationship.